 I'm a master gelato taster — can tell you the best places for ice cream throughout Italy.
 Seriously, as a friend of mine likes to say, "Jack of all trades, master of none."
 I think it's essential for a guide to be well rounded and that's what I strive for.

 So why did you choose Rome as your European base?

 There are amazing things that are simply a part of normal daily life in Rome.
 When I feel like seeing ancient architecture, I hop on the bus, pass by the Colosseum en route to the Pantheon.
 Art?
 Just drop into a church for a few minutes to see a Caravaggio or Raphael.
 Food?
-You can't walk two blocks without passing a great café, pizzeria, trattoria or gelateria.
-Plus, the beautiful love of my life is from here!
+You can't walk two blocks without passing a great café, pizzeria, trattoria, or gelateria.

 Where do you want to travel that you haven't gone yet?

 I met a traveler years ago who told me it was his goal to travel to one country for every year of his life.
 I liked that, so I've kept a tally since.
 I have meaningful memories of over 40 countries, which means I have a few more years before I "need" to go elsewhere!
 Lately, I've been more interested in exploring, in greater depth, places that I've already been to.
 Plus there's a lifetime worth of things to see just in Rome.
 That said, we do have several Tunisia guidebooks that we've been perusing...and it's less than two hours from Rome!